subha-maker/OIBSIP/SUBHALAKSHMI_1/README.md

 ## Conclusion

-This project shows how EDA and data visualization can help uncover useful insights from retail data.

-The Power BI dashboard makes it easier to understand the data and supports more informed decision-making.
+The project shows how important it is to explore and visualize data in retail.
+Using Power BI, complex information is made easy to understand and interact with, helping to spot trends and patterns.These findings can assist businesses in making better choices, targeting customers more effectively, and improving their overall performance.